MetaMask/core/docs/contributing.md

    The `publish-release` GitHub Action workflow runs the `publish-npm` job, which publishes relevant packages to NPM.
 It requires approval from the [`npm-publishers`](https://github.com/orgs/MetaMask/teams/npm-publishers) team to complete.
 If you're not on the team, ask a member to approve it for you; otherwise, approve the job.

    Once the `publish-npm` job has finished, [check NPM](https://npms.io/search?q=scope%3Ametamask) to verify that all relevant packages has been published.

+### Handling common errors

+If an error occurs, re-edit the release spec and rerun `yarn create-release-branch`.
+Common errors include:

+- **Invalid Version Specifier:**

+  - Error: `* Line 14: "invalid_version" is not a valid version specifier...`
+  - Resolution: Use "major", "minor", "patch", or a specific version number like "1.2.3".

+- **Version Less than or Equal to Current:**

+  - Error: `* Line 14: "1.2.3" is not a valid version specifier...`
+  - Resolution: Specify a version greater than the current version of the package.

+- **Releasing Packages with Breaking Changes:**

+  - Error: `* The following dependents of package '@metamask/a'...`
+  - Resolution: Include dependent packages in the release or use "intentionally-skip" if certain they are unaffected.

+- **Dependencies/Peer Dependencies Missing:**
+  - Error: `* The following packages, which are dependencies...`
+  - Resolution: Include necessary dependencies or peer dependencies in the release or use "intentionally-skip" if certain they are unaffected.